-The generator must be running or the shore power connected with load group 2 energized in order to use the water heater.
-To activate, place the "Water Heater" switch on the AC panel in the "on" position.
+The generator must be operating or the shore power connected with load group 2 energized for the eleven gallon water heater to function.
+To activate the water heater, place the "Water Heater" switch on the AC panel in the "on" position.
 This will provide hot water to the pressurized freshwater system.
 The water heater can be accessed by removing the port deckwing insert forward of the port helm seat.
-Follow the water heater owner's manual in your owner's packet for instructions and care of the water heater.
+Follow the water heater owner's manual provided in your owner's packet for instructions and care of the water heater.